 13. The trained squirrel died literally the morning they were about to shoot its scenes

-Chechik: For the dog and squirrel chase, we hired an animal trainer who trained them everyday for months to run through the set.
+Chechik: For the dog and squirrel chase, we hired an animal trainer who trained them every day for months to run through the set.
 When it came time to finally shoot what we’ve been planning, I got out of my car and saw everyone standing in a huddle shaking their heads and I knew something was terribly wrong.
 I asked them what was going on and they said, “We have a problem.”
 Okay, what?
 “The squirrel’s dead.”
 I said, “Holy fuck, we’re shooting that today!”
 And the animal trainer turned and said, “Ya know, they don’t live that long.”
 We still had to shoot the scene, so we used an untrained squirrel.
 It was just total chaos.

-Ladd: I did my own stunt for the scene when the squirrel jumps from tree.
-I was in pretty good shape, so I jumped up and backwards onto the couch all by myself.
+Ladd: I did my own stunt for the scene when the squirrel jumps from the tree.
+I was in pretty good shape, so I jumped up and backward onto the couch all by myself.
 Then, I’m supposed to pass out on the floor and the squirrel runs past me.
 And the director said, “Diane, please get closer to the squirrel!”
 Meanwhile, the squirrel wrangler was saying, “Diane, please don’t get closer to the squirrel.
 If someone screams or scares one, their claws are like razor blades.”